Amazon EC2: A Comprehensive Operations and Architecture Reference

 ConceptDescription

-KeypairsSSH key pair (public/private) for secure authentication.
-AWS stores the public key, you keep the private one.
+Key PairsSSH key pairs used for secure authentication.
+AWS retains the public key while you maintain custody of the private key.

-User Data ScriptsBash scripts that run automatically when launching an instance (only on first boot).
-Useful for software installation and initial configuration.
+User Data ScriptsBash scripts executed automatically during the first boot of an instance, typically used for software installation and initial configuration.

-EBS (Elastic Block Store)Persistent storage volumes that attach to EC2 instances like "virtual hard drives."
-They exist independently of instances.
+EBSElastic Block Store — persistent storage volumes that attach to EC2 instances as virtual block devices.
+These volumes exist independently of the instance lifecycle.

-AMI (Amazon Machine Image)Template containing the operating system, applications, and configuration for launching instances.
+AMIAmazon Machine Image — a template containing the operating system, installed applications, and configuration state used to launch new instances.

 aws ec2 create-key-pair \